 We’re forced to confront the good, the bad, and the ugly all at once.

 It is certainly not some other group of people, outside of those in power.
-In the US, it has been – for the few hundred years of history – white, cisgendered former-Europeans in power.
-And, with a certain sense of irony, that is the very group now so worried about usurpers, aggressors, oh-my-god… change.
-Of course it is: Those in power don’t want to give it up, and certainly don’t want to think that it was ever wrong for them, ever not moral and righteous, ever not “Manifest Destiny,” for them to have been in power (often perceived as simply being what is, and what they are) in the first place.
+In the US, it has been – for the few hundred years of history – led by white, cisgendered former-Europeans in power.
+Subsequently this is the group most worried about usurpers, aggressors, and change.
+Of course it is: People in power never give it up willingly, and certainly don’t want to think that it was ever wrong for them, ever not moral and righteous, ever not “Manifest Destiny,” for them to have been in power (often perceived as simply being what is, and what they are) in the first place.

-The Perspective of a Great and Scared America
+The Perspective of the Great and Scared American

-A younger man (his niece’s college boyfriend) leans against the wall with his shirt halfway unbuttoned and his hair pushed back as if naturally windblown (too much hair product, he knows), and a not-yet-tarnished sense of self-worth and ego (no idea too big, nothing is impossible).
+A younger man (his niece’s college boyfriend) leans against the wall with his shirt halfway unbuttoned and his hair pushed back as if naturally windblown (too much hair product), and a not-yet-tarnished sense of self-worth and ego (no idea too big, nothing is impossible).

 College had ruined him, this boy.
 Taught him that “ideas” and “discussion” hold more power than the clubs of cave men (still at the core of modern man) and the AK-47s and suicide bombings of terrorists so far away, and those so very close.